joaopauloschuler/neural-api/examples/SimpleImageClassifier/README.md

 ```

-These are the results with ReLU, Swish and HardSwish examples when classifying the CIFAR-10 dataset:
+These are the CIFAR-10 classification accuracies with ReLU, Swish and HardSwish activation functions:

 Activation Function (source) | Test Classification Accuracy (%)
 ---------------------------- | -------------------------------------